openhab/openhab-addons/addons/binding/org.openhab.binding.onewire/README.md

 ** Attention: Adding channels with UIDs different from the ones mentioned in the thing description will not work and may cause problems.
 Please use the pre-defined channel names only. **

-This is the configuration for a OneWire network consisting of an owserver as bridge (`onewire:owserver:mybridge`) as well as a temperature sensor, a BMS and a 2-port Digital I/O as things (`onewire:temperature:mybridge:mysensor`, `onewire:bms:mybridge:mybms`, `onewire:digitalio2:mybridge:mydio`).
+This is the configuration for a OneWire network consisting of an owserver as bridge (`onewire:owserver:mybridge`) as well as a temperature sensor, a BMS and a 2-port Digital I/O as things (`onewire:basic:mybridge:mysensor`, `onewire:bms:mybridge:mybms`, `onewire:basic:mybridge:mydio`).

 ### demo.things: